- How can you be be sure that the treatment is safe?

 What side-effects of aesthetic treatments should you know about?

 Before you can give your informed consent, you must be made aware of the possible side-effects.
 This is just like any other medical treatment.
 While benefits are the aim, there will still be some side-effects.

-Thankfully, most of the common aesthetic treatments are either non- or minimally invasive.
+Thankfully, most of the common aesthetic treatments in Singapore are either non- or minimally invasive.
 Hence, it is rare to see dangerous side-effects.
 Not to mention, these side-effects are more often linked with invasive treatments requiring instrumentations.
 To sum it up, here are a few examples:

 - Arterial occlusion from facial filler injection that may cause permanent blindness.

 - Gut perforation from liposuction that may cause bowel injuries.